 - The Avalon Peninsula is the most populous region and includes the capital of St. John's.
 CapeRace Cultural Adventures and Ocean Quest Adventures are two excellent operators in the region.

 - Moving north from Avalon, life gets even more laid back in the Eastern region.
 Eastern is also the gateway to the French islands of St. Pierre and Miquelon.

 - Newfoundland's large Central region includes Iceberg Alley, Gander, and Fogo Island.

 - The most western region of Newfoundland and last stop before Labrador, Western is home to ancient mountains, fjords, icebergs, whales, miles of coastline and two UNESCO World Heritage Sites

 - Vast and untamed, Labrador attracts truly enterprising travelers.

-- St John's is Newfoundland and Labrador's most populous city (pop.100,646); however, go 100 km around St. John's and you've got half the people in the entire province.
-The city combines urban convenience with small town charm.
+- St John's is Newfoundland and Labrador's most populous city (pop.113,948, as of 2017); however, go 100 km around St. John's and you've got half the people in the entire province.
+The city combines urban convenience with small-town charm.

 - Situated along Iceberg Alley, Twillingate is picturesque and charming.